Dikachis/printf/README.md

 ## Mandatory Tasks
 - [ ] Write function that produces output with conversion specifiers **c**, **s**, and **%**.
 - [ ] Handle conversion specifiers **d**, **i**.
-- [ ] Create a man page for your function.
+- [ ] Create a man page for your function

 ## Advanced Tasks